TobiasMaterzok/uithub-local/README.md

 uithub path/to/repo --format html --outfile dump.html && xdg-open dump.html
 ```

-The generated HTML arranges files in collapsible "file cards".
-Each card has a
+The generated HTML arranges files in collapsible "file cards" styled for a dark
-dark header bar, a white code block beneath, and a disclosure arrow that rotates
+theme.
+Cards sit on a charcoal background with light text and a bright blue
+accent.
+A small chevron rotates when a card is opened, and file paths truncate
+in the middle to keep extensions visible.
+Code blocks scroll horizontally and
-on open.
-Cards are centered on a light-gray page and include a subtle drop
+cards are stacked in a centred container with a subtle drop shadow.
-shadow for separation.

 Save a plain text dump with explicit encoding: